singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 This code has  a lot of "do  this for the  rows, then the  equivalent action for the  column".
 In an interview, you could abbreviate this code by adding comments and TODOs that explain that the next chunk of code looks the  same as the  earlier code,  but  using rows.
 This would allow you to focus  on the  most important parts of the  algorithm.

-**1.9   String Rotation:** Assume you have a method isSub5tring which checks if one word is a substring of another.
+**1.9   String Rotation:** Assume you have a method isSubString which checks if one word is a substring of another.
 Given two strings, s1 and s2, write code to check if s2 is a rotation of s1 using only one call to isSub5tring (e.g., "waterbottle" is a rotation of "erbottlewat").

 SOLUTION